-What distinguishes a Digital Twin from any other digital model is its connection (relationship) to mirror the physical twin.
+What distinguishes a Digital Twin from any other digital model is its connection (relationship) to mirror the physical twin as illustrated in figure 2 opposite.
 Based on synchronized data streams from the physical asset or system e.g. dynamic performance data from sensors and operational networks or a static strategic planning model of a system, with input of long-term condition data from the physical twin via corporate systems; feedback into the physical twin via the capital investment process.